malemay/katcher/README.md

 The four compiled binaries will be located in the bin/ directory.
 You can add them to your `$PATH` or call them directly from that location.

 IMPORTANT: the *k*-mer length is a constant that is set at compile time.
-Be default, it is
+By default, it is
 31. If you want to change it, you need to change the value of the `KMER_LENGTH` constant in `include/functions.h` and re-compile the binaries.